Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ```
 <!-- prettier-ignore-end -->

 We can refer to `cleanupBehavior` as a _callback function_ inside our `bakeCake` function.

-After we look at the big picture, we can think about the phrase "callback."
+### !callout-info

+## Use Good Parameter Names

+Like any other parameter, JavaScript doesn't know what we expect to do with that parameter, and so it won't force the value passed in for `cleanupBehavior` to be a function reference.
+Good naming should be used to inform anyone using our function what we expect to be passed in, and to remind us of how we intend to use that parameter within our function.

+### !end-callout

+We might call `bakeCake` as follows:

 <!-- prettier-ignore-start -->
 ```js